SuperWangKai/Urho3DCMakeTest/README.md

 * Now you can see the Visual Studio solution is in BUILD_vs2019.
 You can build it with Visual Studio and run the sample.

+## 1 Cross compiling Android app on Windows
+Just like Urho3D, Gradle is used to build android application.
+Everything android related is put into `android` directory.
+MinGW is needed as an additional dependency on Windows.
+* Open `cmd` and `cd android` folder.
+* Executing `gradlew.bat build` or `gradlew.bat build --parallel` will build APK for you.